 How you choose your words is extremely important.
 Restrain from using words that judge appearance – fat, thin, slim, chubby – and not just while talking to your child, but all the time.
 Children listen and observe adults, and they’re more likely to fret about weight or develop issues if they see their parents approaching this matter in a negative, judgmental way.

-Instead, talk about health and the importance of being healthy, and how our eating habits are a big part of that.
-Don’t call any snacks “fattening” or “full of calories”, but simply unhealthy.
+Instead, talk about health and the importance of being healthy, and eating habits are a big part of that.
+Don’t call any snacks “fattening” or “full of calories,” but simply unhealthy.

 3. Don’t be too extreme

 Also, they will be additionally confused when they see other people eating them.
-Instead, teach your child that we don’t eat these types of food every day because they don’t provide enough fuel for our brain and body to function well, and the sugars cause us to be very tired after a while.
-Explain that it’s okay to eat these foods sometimes but we eat them in small amounts so they don’t harm our bodies.
+Instead, teach your child that we don’t eat these types of food every day because they don’t provide enough fuel for our brain and body to function well, and the sugars cause us to be exhausted after a while.
+Explain that it’s okay to eat these foods sometimes, but we eat them in small amounts, so they don’t harm our bodies.

 4. Ask your child how they feel

-This is a very important part.
-Very often, children are relieved to be asked that and the conversation can go on from there.
+This is an essential part.
+Children are often relieved to be asked that, and the conversation can go on from there.
 If your child is overweight, ask them if they feel good about themselves.
 You’ll find out other things from this, such as whether they’re being bullied at school.

-Instead, ask them questions, because they’re likely to have a lot on their mind.
-Ask them why they’re thinking about this, do they feel healthy, do they wish something was different, etc. Listening to them carefully will set your conversation on the right course, because you will understand your child’s needs and worries.
+Instead, ask them questions because they’re likely to have a lot on their mind.
+Ask them why they’re thinking about this, whether they feel healthy, wish something was different, etc. Listening to them carefully will set your conversation on the right course because you will understand your child’s needs and worries.

 Healthy Body Image & Nutrition

-All said, the most important thing is to keep it positive, especially with overweight children so they don’t feel stigmatized.
-Encouragement, kindness and positivity are the key to meaningful and healthy conversations.
-Along with teaching your children kindness, show them through your actions what healthy body image and nutrition looks like.
+All said, the most important thing is to keep it positive, especially with overweight children, so they don’t feel stigmatized.
+Encouragement, kindness, and positivity are the key to meaningful and healthy conversations.
+Along with teaching your children kindness, show them what healthy body image and nutrition look like through your actions.